InventiDevelopment/Elmdroid/README.md

 class CounterViewModel : ElmComponentViewModel<CounterState, CounterMsg, CounterCmd>(CounterComponent())
 ```

-or `ElmBaseViewModel` and implement your component logic right in it's subclass.
+or extend `ElmBaseViewModel` and implement your component logic right in it's subclass.
-Eather way, your component will survive configuration change inside it's `ViewModel` a the `clear()`
+Either way, your component will survive configuration change inside it's `ViewModel` a the `ElmRuntime.clear()`
 will be called in `ViewModel.onCleared()` for you.

 You can check the whole counter sample in [samples][counter-sample]